bishoy-magdy/Competitive_Programming/README.md

 # Competitive_Programming

 ### For my solution on UVa Online Judge and others.
-Maybe it's not the best solution for these problem set :smiley::wink::heart_eyes:.
+Maybe it's not the best solution for these problem set. :smiley: :wink: :heart_eyes:

 # List: